EgeToksoz/turbo-boost-disable/README.md

 # Install
 ## 1. Setup (Required)

-Download the directory and `chmod +x load.sh` and `./load.sh` before placing the kext in your home folder
+Download the directory, open terminal and run `chmod +x load.sh` and `./load.sh` before placing the kext in your home folder

 You can now choose automatic control or manual control to disable Turbo Boost.